top of page

 Project Overview

-This project reimagines the visual identity of Weyes Blood’s 2022 album And in the Darkness, Hearts Aglow by creating an intimate, esoteric, and humanist world built entirely from my own photography, symbolism, and design language.
+This project builds a complete visual identity for Weyes Blood's 2022 album And in the Darkness, Hearts Aglow, constructing an intimate, esoteric, and humanist world drawn entirely from original photography, symbolic research, and a design language drawn directly from the album's themes.

-Her music carries a unique tension between past nostalgia and apocalyptic future nostalgia.
+The music carries a distinctive tension between past nostalgia and apocalyptic future nostalgia.
 It sounds like submersion, like sinking into something beautiful and overwhelming.
 It feels heavy and luminous at the same time, full of romance, longing, and the quiet ache of being alive at what seems like the end of the world.

 Weyes Blood in a promotional image for And in the Darkness, Hearts Aglow.
 Photographed by Neil Krug.

-The system is built around surreal infrared coastlines, fire-lit floral studies, smokey, hazy textures and symbolic motifs.
-This visual language explores the album’s relationship to loneliness, rebirth, collective grief, ecological fear, and the enduring desire for love and connection.
+The system is built around surreal infrared coastlines, fire-lit floral studies, and symbolic motifs.
+These images explore the album’s relationship to loneliness, rebirth, collective grief, ecological fear, and the enduring desire for love and connection.

 THE DESIGN APPROACH